What is it you might wonder?

 This is a great way to get a good deal on a used bike but you have to be a bit more careful.
 Here are a few tips for buying used bikes off the Internet:

-- Know what kind of bike you want.
-Figure out ahead of time what sort of bike you’re looking for.
-There are many option out there including mountain bikes, multi-speed road bikes (great for commuting around Columbia due to the steep hills), & single speeds to name a few.
-There’s no shame in going to a bike shop and checking out some new models to get a feel for what you like.
+- Find a bike that fits your needs: There are many option out there including mountain bikes, multi-speed road bikes (great for commuting around Columbia due to the steep hills), & single speeds to name a few.
+Outdoor recreation is favors the cyclocross bike as it can be used on road/off road, as a commuter, for touring–the options are endless.

-- Beware of stolen goods.
-Unfortunately, Columbia is plagued by bike thieves.
-If the person selling the bike can’t give you a good story for why they’re getting rid of it or if something just feels fishy, walk away.
+- Beware of stolen good: Unfortunately, Columbia is plagued by bike thieves.
+If the person selling the bike can’t give you a good story for why they’re getting rid of it or if something just feels fishy, walk away and notify the police (they can reference the bike against filed police reports).
 To avoid having your bike stolen we highly recommend using a U-Lock/Cable combination lock – allowing you to capture both wheels and the frame.
-Be sure to lock it to a secure structure and register your bike.
+Be sure to lock it to a secure structure and register your bike with parking services.

-- Get the bike checked out by a pro.
-After buying a used bike it’s always a good idea to have it looked at by a professional mechanic.
+- Get the bike checked out: After buying a used bike it’s always a good idea to have it looked at by a professional mechanic.
 Swing by the Outdoor Recreation Bike Shop during scheduled hours for a FREE tune up.
 This allows you to know any potential problems with your brand new used bike.